Fallujah, The Hidden Massacre: White phosphorus

-White phosphorus is a chemical smoke producing agent, reacting quickly and spontaneously with air and causing an instant bank of smoke.
-As a result, smoke-producing white phosphorus munitions are common, particularly as smoke grenades for infantry, loaded in defensive grenade dischargers on tanks and other armored vehicles, or as part of the ammunition allotment for artillery or mortars.
+White phosphorus (WP) is a chemical smoke-producing agent, reacting quickly and spontaneously with air and causing an instant bank of smoke.
+As a result, WP munitions are common, particularly as smoke grenades for infantry, loaded in defensive grenade dischargers on tanks and other armored vehicles, or as part of the ammunition allotment for artillery or mortars.
 These create smokescreens to mask movement from the enemy, or to mask his fire.
-WP (white phosphorus) burns fiercely and can set cloth, fuel, ammunition and other combustibles on fire, so it is also used as an incendiary weapon.
-White phosphorus use is legal for purposes such as illumination and obscuring smoke, and the Chemical Weapons Convention does not list WP in its schedules of chemical weapons.
+WP burns fiercely and can set cloth, fuel, ammunition and other combustibles on fire, so it is also used as an incendiary weapon.
+WP use is legal for purposes such as illumination and obscuring smoke, and the Chemical Weapons Convention does not list WP in its schedules of chemical weapons.

 National Institute for Occupational Safety and Health (NIOSH) gives the following information about white phosphorus.
 It "spontaneously catches fire in air".
 Handling requires the most severe level of safety equipment because it is classified as a level 4 hazard, the highest level.
 When WP comes in contact with skin, it reacts to become phosphoric acid, and continues burning until neutralized.
 WP causes severe second and third degree burns upon contact with skin or eyes.
 WP smoke also causes eye and respiratory tract irritation.
 It not only reacts with skin, but dissolves fat and tissues beneath the skin.
 When it was used for producing matches, inhalation of the vapors caused a condition known as phossy jaw, where the bones of workers dissolved in their faces.